trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 > We can see that we removed ~1.3 million observations of blank rows, which will be helpful in our analysis as well as data processing load.

-This code chunk counted, checked, and printed number of duplicates based on the data's primary key (ride_id):
+This script counted, checked, and printed number of duplicates based on the data's primary key (ride_id):
 ````R
 # Check for duplicates in clean_combined_data based on ride_id
 duplicates <- duplicated(clean_combined_data$ride_id)